 1) Wash and dry oranges

-2) Simply poke cloves into oranges (if you have trouble inserting them, use a skewer to poke a hole no deeper than the clove, then place clove into hole)
+2) Simply poke cloves into oranges with a toothpick or skewer no deeper than the clove, then place clove into hole

 Get creative with patterns: swirls, spirals, flowers …